processone/docs.ejabberd.im/content/admin/configuration/modules.md

 - **hosts**: `[Host, ...]`
 This option defines the Jabber IDs of the service.
-If the `hosts` option is not specified, the only Jabber ID will be the hostname of the virtual host with the prefix "multicast.".
+If the `hosts` option is not specified, the only Jabber ID will be the hostname of the virtual host with the prefix `"multicast."`.
 The keyword `@HOST@` is replaced with the real virtual host name.
-The default value is `multicast.@HOST@`.
+Please note: this module only uses the first vhost defined in this option.

 - **limits**: `Sender: Stanza: Number`
 Specify a list of custom limits which override the default ones defined